oe/duplex-message/packages/duplex-message/README.md

 ```
 #### progress for storageMessageHub
 If you need progress feedback when peer handling you requests, you can do it by setting the first argument as an object and has a function property named `onprogress` when `emit` messages, and call `onprogress` in `on` on the peer's side.

-Notice: if there are multi webpages listening to the same progress-able message, you'll only get the first one who respond, others will be ignored.

 e.g.
 ```js